christian-bunn/crack-api/A2_response_to_criteria.md

 - **Video timestamp:**
 - **Relevant files:**
     - /backend/crack/s3.js
+    - /backend/server.js
+    - /frontend/http/script.js

 ### In-memory cache

 - **ElastiCache instance name:** n11092505-cache
-- **What data is being cached?:** s3 pre-signed urls TODO: might have to cache something else.
+- **What data is being cached?:** s3 pre-signed download urls
-- **Why is this data likely to be accessed frequently?:** users might want to download files multiple times.
+- **Why is this data likely to be accessed frequently?:** Users might want to download files multiple times, allowing quick access without regenerating URLs each time
 - **Video timestamp:**
 - **Relevant files:**
+    - /backend/server.js
+    - /backend/s3.js
-    -
+    - /backend/server.js

 ### Core - Statelessness

-- **What data is stored within your application that is not stored in cloud data services?:** [eg. intermediate video files that have been transcoded but not stabilised]
+- **What data is stored within your application that is not stored in cloud data services?:** Access tokens (accessToken), ID tokens (idToken), session identifiers (session), and usernames are stored in the client's localStorage.
-- **Why is this data not considered persistent state?:** [eg. intermediate files can be recreated from source if they are lost]
+- **Why is this data not considered persistent state?:** This data is stored temporarily on the client side and is not maintained or replicated on the server or in any cloud databases, making it transient and non-persistent.
-- **How does your application ensure data consistency if the app suddenly stops?:** [eg. journal used to record data transactions before they are done.
-A separate task scans the journal and corrects problems on startup and once every 5 minutes afterwards. ]
+- **How does your application ensure data consistency if the app suddenly stops?:** Through the use of stateless JWT tokens for authentication, each request contains all necessary information, this means there is no need for server-side session storage and ensuring consistency if the application stops unexpectedly.
 - **Relevant files:**
+    - /frontend/http/script.js
+    - /frontend/http/mfa_setup.html
+    - /backend/cognito/authentication.js
+    - /backend/cognito/mfa.js
-    -
+    - /backend/cognito/server.js

 ### Graceful handling of persistent connections